Honduran White Bat Facts

 Honduran White Bat Physical Description

-The Honduran White Bat is a rather small species of bat.
-Adults attain an average body length of around 2 in (5 cm).
-Also, its weight typically averages about 0.2 oz (6 grams).
+The Honduran White Bat easily qualifies as remarkable.
+But it does not earn that adjective due to its size.
+It actually ranks as a small bat.
+In fact, mature adults attain an average body length of around 2 in (5 cm).
+Its weight typically averages only about 0.2 oz (6 grams).

-Its fur also stays short, and typically a bright white in color.
-Yet, shades of light gray are not uncommon, however.
-In addition, the nose is relatively oversized, and the ears and nose show a bright amber in color.
+But, its other physical traits merit attention.
+While its fur develops as short, it’s also typically a bright white in color.
+Various shades of light gray do occasionally manifest themselves.
+Also, the nose is relatively over-sized, and the ears and nose show a bright amber in color.

 - Kingdom: Animalia